Dear reseller, we inform you that from March 1st, the cash on delivery shipping method will no longer be available.

 Description

-The author, starting from the desire of every person to be healthy and to be able to live long, shows how the compassionate light of Buddhism can illuminate the darkness resulting from the sufferings of birth, aging, illness and death and offer humanity the ability not to look upon illness with aversion but to consider it an integral part of the precious experience of being alive, an indispensable step in the journey toward happiness and the attainment of Buddhahood in this existence.
-In his lecture, Ikeda also makes it clear that medical science and faith in Nichiren Daishonin Buddhism are in no way contradictory.
+The author, starting from every person's desire to be healthy and live a long life, shows how the compassionate light of Buddhism can illuminate the darkness stemming from the sufferings of birth, aging, sickness, and death, and offer humanity the ability not to view illness with aversion but to consider it an integral part of the precious experience of being alive, an indispensable step on the journey toward happiness and the attainment of Buddhahood in this existence.
+In his lesson, Ikeda also clarifies that medical science and faith in Nichiren Daishonin's Buddhism are in no way contradictory.

-Because we embrace the great teaching of Nam myoho renge kyo there is no karmic suffering that we cannot overcome.
-There is no need to worry or fear illness; what matters is our attitude, the way we deal with it.
+Because we embrace the great teaching of Nam-myoho-renge-kyo, there are no karmic sufferings that we cannot overcome.
+There is no need to worry or fear illness; what matters is our attitude, the way we face it.

 Daisaku Ikeda